 THE COMPLAINT PROCESS

 Introduction

 Each complaint stating an allegation of judicial misconduct is thoroughly reviewed, investigated and analyzed by the Commission staff.
 Complaints must be filed with the Commission in writing.
-Complaints sent by fax or through e-mail are generally not accepted; however, complaints may be filed electronically through the agency's online portal.
+Complaints sent by fax or through email are generally not accepted.